 Check Updated Schedule at www.asiansurfingtour.com

-• Insurance Fee = $250 per event, $650 per year (for WSL members competing in events outside of their home country, payable to the WSL via their website)
+Insurance Fee: $250 per event or $600 per year (for WSL members competing in events outside of their home country, payable to the WSL via their website)

 All ASC participants are expected to abide by the rules.
 Participants who do not follow the rules will be fined in accordance with the nature of the transgression.
 Fines will be deducted by the ASC from any prize money received.

 • Assaulting a judge $ 50 USD plus disqualification/suspension